Glenwood, Indiana

-Glenwood is a town in Fairview and Orange townships, Fayette County and Union Township, Rush County in the U.S. state of Indiana.
-The population was 250 at the 2010 census.
+Glenwood is a town in Union Township, Rush County and in Orange and Fairview townships, Fayette County in the U.S. state of Indiana.
+The population was 245 at the 2020 census.

 History

 Glenwood was originally called Vienna, and under the latter name was laid out in 1882.
 The Glenwood post office has been in operation since 1874.

+In 1906, Glenwood was incorporated as a town.